mynormh/catch-of-the-day/lesson.md

   - When indicating the function to run on an event we don't include `()` at the end of the function because that would cause the function to run when the component mounts. `onClick={this.handleClick()}` vs `onClick={this.handleClick}`.
   - The `constructor()` method is run before the component is created.
   - If you need to access `this` inside a custom method (not one provided by `React.Component`) then you must use class properties set to an arrow function or use the `constructor()` method.
+  - One method to share data/state between components is to store it in a higher component and then pass it down to the children.
+State can be passed down but not up.
+  - To start adding state you first need to set the initial state, what the state initially looks like when the component mounts.
+  - The methods that update state and the actual state always have to live in the exact same component, you can't add state from one component to another directly.
+Instead you pass down the state methods to the children components via props.
+  - The only way to update the actual state inside the update state methods is with React's state API.
+But you don't want to mutate state by modifying it directly, so you first create a copy of the current state.
+  - When updating state with `this.setState()` we don't have to pass the entire state, we can pass only the state that changed.